friflo/Friflo.Json.Fliox/README.md

       To support this subset the library need to be compiled with `JSON_BURST`.
       The default implementation is a little less restrict: arrays (`byte` & `int`) are used.

-- **Object Mapper**
+- **Object Mapper reader/writer**
     - [**JsonReader**](Json/Managed/JsonReader.cs) / [**JsonWriter**](Json/Managed/JsonWriter.cs)
       in namespace: **`Friflo.Json.Managed`**
     - Support deserialization in two ways:
-        - Created new objects and deserialize to them which is the common practice of many object mapper implementations.
+        - Create new object instances and deserialize to them which is the common practice of many object mapper implementations.
         - Deserialize to passed object instances while reusing also their child objects referenced by fields, arrays and `List`'s.
 Right now `Dictionary` (maps) entries are not reused.
           This avoids object allocation on the heap for the given instance and all its child objects